Sterbweise/Free-Custom-Domains/README.md

    Create a Cloudflare account and register it for personal use.

 3. **Register Your Domain Name on Cloudflare**
    To do this, follow Cloudflare's instructions.
-You will need to obtain Cloudflare's name servers and replace those of Ionos or your domain provider with Cloudflare's.
+To do this, you need to change your DNS name servers from ionos or your provider to those of Cloudflare.

 4. **Configure the DNS Zone**
    If your domain name is already in use for your activities, reconfigure the DNS zone on Cloudflare.
 If your domain name points to a server, you can move on to the next step.
 Otherwise, create two A-type DNS records for the root (`@`) and `www`, pointing to `192.0.2.1`, with the Cloudflare proxy option enabled (the orange cloud).